Jafiri/CovidTracker/README.md

         > An option is there to check the stats of every Indian states which displayes Total confirmed, ConfirmedCasesIndian, ConfirmedCasesForegin, Discharged, Deaths.
         > Along with pie chart display.

+-> Added some other modelus

+        > Push notification Backed end with One signal.
+        > Added ads (Banner , Reward and Interstitial ) of Google Admob.

 ![Google Pixel 4 XL Screenshot 0](https://user-images.githubusercontent.com/98322945/152154907-1fb20887-340b-438b-9672-dae821979421.png)